-Some people enjoy them, others struggle with nerves… But the interviews are a crucial part of our admissions process, because they help us get to know you academically.
+Some people enjoy them, others struggle with nerves.
+Interviews are one of the ways in which we assess you academically.
 The better you prepare, the more relaxed you’ll be, so read on to find out what to expect.

-We interview anyone with a realistic chance of gaining a place and hold most interviews here in Cambridge in the first fortnight of December.
+We interview anyone with a realistic chance of gaining a place and hold most interviews here in Cambridge in late November and the first fortnight of December.

 What happens during the interview?

 When you are selected, we’ll send you detailed information about what to expect at interview.
-You’re likely to have at least two interviews:
+All candidates are interviewed on their own, and on average have two interviews, each with one or two interviewers:

-- One might be a general academic interview with an Admissions Tutor or other non-specialist
+- One interview might be a general academic interview with an Admissions Tutor or other non-specialist

 - At least one interview will be with a specialist/s in your chosen subject